joshocalico/joshuasteele-site/content/posts/sunflower-sutra.md

 ## Did you make this?

 Good question!
 I initially started from a template so I could get the boilerplate out of the way and started developing around that.
 So... yes.
-Mostly.
-Spending what time you read this.
+Mostly - Depending on what time you read this.
 Which...
 I'm going to assume is after I've modified the site to my hearts content.

 If you see a portfolio section.
 I definitely have.
 I've really got to make one of those.